There is a basic principle in law that requires that something needs to have happened before you can start a lawsuit.

 However, there is a circumstance where you can start a lawsuit before something concrete has happened.

-First, you need a contract.
+First, you need to have a contract with another party.

 Then, you need anticipatory repudiation.